 Light and Fluffy Pancakes

 Dry Mix Ingredients

-- 2 cups all purpose flour (for gluten free use 3/4 cup sorghum flour, 2/3 cup rice flour, 1/3 cup oat flour, 1/4 cup almond flour and 2 tablespoons powdered psyllium husks)
+- 2 cups all purpose flour, spooned into measuring cup (for gluten free use 3/4 cup sorghum flour, 2/3 cup rice flour, 1/3 cup oat flour, 1/4 cup almond flour and 2 tablespoons powdered psyllium husks)

 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda